 A payroll outsourcing service can also help you keep up with tax changes.
 If you choose to manage updates manually, check the IRS website at least once per year for the latest rates.

 7. Failing to Send out W-2 and 1099-MISC Forms

 Federal regulations require employers to send employees and independent contractors annual forms summarizing what wages they received and what taxes were withheld from them.
-Two primary forms are used:
+The 2 primary forms are the following: